 History of the County Office

 Like other county offices in California, the history of the Sonoma County Office of Education (SCOE)/ Sonoma County Superintendent of Schools Office has been driven largely by the changing educational needs of a growing population base.
 As the state’s population has grown, so too has its need to add structure to the education system to meet the new demands of numbers.
 Today’s education system has evolved over time – and it continues to evolve – in response to the needs and expectations of California’s citizenry.

 Sonoma County has also changed dramatically over the years.
 Once completely rural, today’s landscape retains its rural feel in places, but many of the hills and valleys are now home to growing numbers of residents.
-Records indicate that the number of students enrolled in public schools in 1852 totaled 230; today that number is nearly 71,000.
+Records indicate that the number of students enrolled in public schools in 1852 totaled 230; today that number is more than 71,000.
 How educational services are delivered to this changing student population has required innovations in teaching; how the whole system is organized to function efficiently on a larger scale has led to the establishment and growth of the County Office.

 Role of the County Superintendent